Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ## Using this guide

-This guide is written slightly differently from 'standard' walkthroughs, in that it's supposed to be a walkthrough you can follow with minimal spoilers.
+This guide is written slightly differently from 'standard' walkthroughs, in that it's supposed to be a guide you can follow with minimal spoilers.
 Throughout I try to set out a problem, guide you on ways to solve it, *then* give the answer.

-This means that if you're working the MR Robot VM, you can work through this guide, choosing to solve problems with a little guidance as you go, before checking against my answers.
+This means that if you're working the Mr Robot VM, you can work through this guide, choosing to solve problems with a little guidance as you go, before checking against my answers.
 I hope that this is helpful to you if this is your first CTF machine, but remember, it only works if you play fair!

 # Setup and orientation

-If you're on this page, you should already have a hacking lab and preferably have read [my post on the matter](/technical guidance/labs & hacking/building-a-lab/).
-You should know what a VM is and how to import it, as well as some basics around how the internet works, programming and the other related topics covered in that post; if you don't know this, that post is a good place to start!
+If you're on this page, you should already have a hacking lab and should have a foundation knowledge in computing and security; if you want a quick sanity check, make sure you know what a VM is and how to import it, as well as the basics of Linux, networking and web programming.
+If you're in doubt whether you're ready, why not check out [my post on security learning](/technical guidance/labs & hacking/so-you-want-to-hack/) or [my post on hacking labs](/technical guidance/labs & hacking/building-a-lab/), depending what you're unsure on.

 # Discovery & Importing